openstack-archive/sahara/doc/source/userdoc/cdh_plugin.rst

 Currently below services are supported in both versions of Cloudera plugin:
 HDFS, Oozie, YARN, Spark, Zookeeper, Hive, Hue, HBase.
 5.3.0 version of Cloudera Plugin also supported following services: Impala, Flume, Solr, Sqoop, and Key-value Store Indexer.
-5.4.0 version added KMS service support based on 5.3.0 version.
+In version 5.4.0 KMS service support was added based on version 5.3.0.
+Kafka 2.0.2 was added for CDH 5.5 and 5.7.

 .. note::

     Sentry service is enabled in Cloudera plugin.
-However, for we do not enable Kerberos authentication in the cluster, which is required for Sentry functionality, using Sentry service will not really take any effect, and other services depending on Sentry will not do any authentication too.
+However, as we do not enable Kerberos authentication in the cluster for CDH version < 5.5 (which is required for Sentry functionality) then using Sentry service will not really take any effect, and other services depending on Sentry will not do any authentication too.

 High Availability Support
 -------------------------